 The International Feuchtwanger Society Conference 2017, with the title ‘France as Host Country to German-speaking (in particular German-Jewish and Austrian-Jewish) Émigrés between 1933 and 1940: Forms and Media of Public Memory Culture,’ will be held in Paris from October 12th -14th 2017.
-An advance copy of my conference paper, entitled ‘Die Geschwister Oppermann: A German Jewish Family in Extremis,’ is available here.
+An advance copy of my paper for this conference, entitled ‘Die Geschwister Oppermann: A German Jewish Family in Extremis,’ is available here.